ainmutaqorrobin/ainmutaqorrobin/README.md

 ### 🚀 About Me

-Passionate and dedicated software engineering graduate with hands-on experience in JavaScript frameworks.
-Currently expanding my expertise in Advanced TypeScript and Advanced React, focusing on scalable architectures, performance optimization, and best practices.
-Regular user of GitHub for daily version control, ensuring efficient project collaboration and code management.
-Eager to contribute to a dynamic team where I can leverage my JavaScript expertise to develop innovative and efficient web solutions.
+Passionate and dedicated software engineering graduate with hands-on experience in modern JavaScript frameworks.
+Skilled in building scalable and maintainable frontend applications using React, Next.js, and TypeScript.
+Recently completed Advanced React training, where I focused on performance optimization, component architecture, and best practices.
+Currently diving into Micro-Frontend architecture to explore how to build modular, independently deployable frontend systems.
+Eager to grow in a collaborative environment and contribute to building high-quality web solutions.

 ---